|Title:||Statement local namespaces (aka "given" clause)|

 The given clause would allow subexpressions to be referenced by name in the header line, with the actual definitions following in the indented clause.
 As a simple example:

-The leading . on .sort_key indicates to the compiler that this is a forward reference to a name defined in the given clause.
+The new symbol ? is used to refer to the given namespace.
+It would be a types.SimpleNamespace instance, so ?.sort_key functions as a forward reference to a name defined in the given clause.

 The body of the given clause will execute in a new scope, using normal function closure semantics.
 To support early binding of loop variables and global references, as well as to allow access to other names defined at class scope, the given clause will also allow explicit binding operations in the header line: